Building a Modern Home by Modern London Architects

 Draught Proofing your windows

 We endeavour to think sustainably in everything we do and aim to create energy-efficient buildings that not only save you money but, also help you lower your carbon footprint.

-Estimating the costs of a modern renovation and new build would depend on a multitude of different factors and elements.
+Estimating house build costs, house extension costs or the costs of a modern renovation and new build would depend on a multitude of different factors and elements.
 Still, we are upfront and honest with all of our costs and estimations.
-Below is SOME of the modern renovation cost estimations.
+Below are SOME of the modern renovation cost estimations.

 But if you would like to find out more, you need to read our blog!
 READ HERE.

 New Extension (single storey) = £3,000 – £3,500 per m2 (additional floor area)

 The lower range would be a basic construction with uPVC windows/doors.
 The higher range would be a more complex construction with specialist glazing.

 Basement (under garden) = £5,000 – £6,000 per m2 (additional floor space)

 This can be a great option in conjunction with walk-on roof lights to let light into your new basement space.

 Major Structural openings (streel frame) = £5,000 – £15,000 per opening